LPDI-EPFL/masif/docker_tutorial.md

 ## Dockerfile

-To build MaSIF from a Dockerfile run the following steps:
+To build a Docker MaSIF image from a Dockerfile run the following steps:

 ```
 git clone https://github.com/LPDI-EPFL/masif-dockerfile